 In addition, sales representatives work with the travel industry.
 Their performance is rated in part by the number of bookings that come through an agency.
 It’s in their interest to be nice to our clients.

 #3 Agencies often have access to special rates

-Among travel agent hotel benefits are association rates not available to the general public.
-It might only be a 10 percent discount, but on a pricey hotel that can add up.
-Sometimes the discounts are significant.
+Among travel advisors/agents, hotel benefits are association rates unavailable to the general public.
+It might only be a 10 percent discount on a pricey hotel that can add up.
+Sometimes the deals are significant.